Revenue Recovery

 Reframe: case acceptance is a workflow KPI, not a persuasion KPI.
 The follow-up between Tuesday's presentation and the patient eventually scheduling is operational.
 It can be designed.
 It can be measured.
 It can be improved without anyone learning to close better.

 Five reasons.
-Most patients with an unscheduled plan have at least one running.
+Most patients with an unscheduled plan have at least one running quietly in the background.

 Timing uncertainty — the patient wants to coordinate with work, family, school holidays, or a planned trip.
 They are not declining; they need a window.